davidlattimore/wild/BENCHMARKING.md

 * Wild defaults to `--gc-sections`, so for a fair comparison, that should be passed to all the linkers.
 * Wild defaults to `-z now`, so best to pass that to all linkers.
-* Wild doesn't support linker plugins and various other flags.
-Generally use of these flags will result in a warning.

 ## How to benchmark